Nerve Supply Of Lower Limb Question And Answers

 Clinical Anatomy

-Sometimes in an obese or elderly people, lateral cutaneous nerve of thigh may get compressed by inguinal ligament in its course and may present with pain and numbness over the anterolateral aspect of the thigh called as meralgia paresthetica.
+Sometimes in obese or elderly people, the lateral cutaneous nerve of the thigh may get compressed by the inguinal ligament in its course and may present with pain and numbness over the anterolateral aspect of the thigh called meralgia paresthetica.

 Question 8.
 Draw the dermatomes of the lower limb